The E. M. Viquesney Doughboy Database

 1917 --- 1918

-This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lack the full battle gear.
+This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lacks the full battle gear.
 They are all thought to have been made by McNeel Marble Company of Marietta, Georgia.
 This one is of special interest because it was misrepresented as a Viquesney Doughboy in a sales pitch to the citizens of Clarksville.

 A CASE OF BAIT-AND-SWITCH?